Factors that cause fluid retention and prevent you from losing weight

 Questions to diagnose the cause of fluid retention

-These will be some of the questions that your doctor will ask you to diagnose the cause of why you are retaining fluid:
+These will be some of the questions your doctor will ask you to diagnose the cause of why you are retaining fluid:

 - When did you first notice fluid retention?